 Maddy flounced onto her side, glowering at the wall in irritation.

 It was all her father's fault.
 Boniface Yaxley had owned a small but popular theatre in Wizarding London.
 Her mother had been an aspiring actress when they met.
-He ran off with a showgirl when Maddy was still very young, and was never heard from again.
+He had run off with a dancer when Maddy was still very young, and was never heard from again.
 Cartimandua told people that her husband was dead, though she was vague about when and how.
-Maddy knew the truth, but since she did not know where her father was, it made no difference.
-He was dead to her now.
+Maddy knew better, but since she did not know where her father was, it made no difference.
+He was dead to her.

 Her mother had had to sell the theatre, retaining only part ownership, and a small percentage of the profits.
 That, and the rent from their "gentleman lodgers", kept food on the table and allowed them to live the semblance of a decent life - barely.